 A cereal such as rice with e.g. To combine with legumes such as lentils or beans is the perfect combination.

 Which protein is the cheapest?

-First, I must mention that the price should not be your only criterion when it comes to protein sources.
+First, I must mention that the price should not be your only criterion when it comes to albumen sources.

 Whatever should be in the foreground is the origin and the quality.